-5. To re-appoint Messrs.
+7. To re-appoint Messrs.
 UHY as Auditors of the Company and to authorise the Directors to fix their remuneration.

-6. As Special Businesses:-
+8. As Special Businesses:-

-To consider and, if thought fit, to pass the following Ordinary Resolutions:-
+To consider and, if thought fit, to pass the following Ordinary and Special Resolution(s): -

 (a) Authority to allot and issue shares pursuant to Sections 75 and 76 of the Companies Act 2016